fedeizzo/zettelkasten/icns/authentication/authentication.md

 # Authentication
 Authentication is the process of verifying a user's identity.
 There are two reasons that require authentication:

-* user identity is a parameter in access control decisions
+* user identity is a parameter in [[accessControl]] decisions
-* user identity is recorded when logging security security relevant events in an audit trial
+* user identity is recorded in an audit trial when logging security relevant events

 When a person provide username and password through username announces who he is and through password proves that he is who he claims to be.
 This type of authentication is called *user authentication*.
 For obviously reasons password should be secretes shared only between the user and the system.